 Great Northern Hotel & RAILS Restaurant, King's Cross

-What: A convenient place to get some work done whilst you wait for a train (or the Eurostar from St Pancras) Great Northern Hotel’s RAILS Restaurant is big, with lots of space during the day.
+What: A convenient place to get some work done whilst you wait for a train (or the Eurostar from St Pancras) Great Northern Hotel’s RAILS Restaurant is big, with lots of space during the day, and it does an excellent breakfast - perfect for early risers who want to tick off the to-do list over some food.
 We especially love the quaint Little Bar, which has a few little tables you can perch on too.

 Where: Great Northern Hotel, N1C 4TB